charmbracelet/freeze/README.md

 ## Configuration

-Freeze also supports configuration via a JSON file wich can be passed with the `--config` / `-c` flag.
+Freeze also supports configuration via a JSON file which can be passed with the `--config` / `-c` flag.
 In general, all `--flag` options map directly to keys and values in the config file